 Prices depend on the size of your group and are as follows:

 - 2 people: 120 USD per person

 - 6-7 people: 80 USD per person

-Please note that we only organize short excursions such as this one in combination with a safari, a mountain climb or if you book a total of at least 4 days of excursions.
+Please note that we only organize short excursions such as this one in combination with a safari or a mountain climb.

 - Private transport from your accommodation in Moshi to Lake Jipe and back

 - Visit to the lake in a fishing boat, guided by local fishermen